ethi-technologies/policies/ethi-privacy-statement.md

 ### What information Ethi collects

-"**User Personal Information**" is any information about one of our Users which could, alone or together with other information, personally identify them or otherwise be reasonably linked or connected with them.
-Information such as a username and password, an email address, a real name, an Internet protocol (IP) address, and a photograph are examples of “User Personal Information.”
+"**User Personal Information**" is any information about one of our Users which could, alone or together with other information, personally identify them or otherwise be reasonably connected with them.
+Usernames, passwords, email addresses, real names, Internet protocol (IP) addresses, and photographs are all examples of “User Personal Information.”

-User Personal Information does not include aggregated, non-personally identifying information that does not identify a User or cannot otherwise be reasonably linked or connected with them.
-We may use such aggregated, non-personally identifying information for research purposes and to operate, analyze, improve, and optimize our Website and Service.
+User Personal Information does not include aggregated, non-personally identifying information that cannot identify a User or  otherwise be reasonably linked or connected with them.
+We may use this aggregated information for research and to operate, analyze, improve, and optimize our Website and Service.

 #### Information users provide directly to Ethi

 #### *Registration Information*
-We require some basic information at the time of account creation.
 When you create your account, we ask you to provide a valid email address and a password.

 #### *Payment Information*
 If you become a paying user of Ethi or subscribe to any of our paying services, we collect your full name, address, and credit card or PayPal information.
 We do not process or store this information, but our third-party payment processor does.

 #### *Profile Information*
-You may choose to give us more information for your Account profile.
-You may for instance provide a user name to replace the unique username we generate for you upon registration.
-This information may include User Personal Information if you enter your full name as a user name.
+You may choose to give us more information for your Account profile, for example a user name to replace the unique username generated on registration.
+Your user name may include User Personal Information if you enter your full name as a user name.

 #### Information Ethi automatically collects from your use of the Service